codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/loops.md

 {% include youtube.html id="wn3G_OO32kg" %}

 We've defined an array, added values to it, and inspected those values individually, but haven't yet learned how to systematically manipulate each element in the array, no matter how long the array is.
-To do this we will learn 1 more control structure: "**loops"**.
+To do this we will learn another control structure: "**loops"**.

 We will mostly use loops to iterate over array elements.
 Loops can also be used without arrays, for example to perform an action until a condition is no longer `true`.